Top 7 Reasons to Consider Belize as a Nearshore Outsourcing Destination

 To be clear, Central America and the Caribbean have become burgeoning nearshore contact center destinations, with countries such as Jamaica, Costa Rica, Panama, El Salvador, and Nicaragua numbering among the more popular.

 However, the fact Belize is a relative newcomer to the nearshore outsourcing world should not relegate it to a position of lesser importance, absent from the list.
-Many good reasons make it an ideal location.
+Many good reasons make it an ideal call center location.

 Here are the top seven taken from our recently-published Belize outsourcing guide: